openprivacytech/openprivacytech.org/contents/docs/intro.md

 ---
 sidebar_position: 1
-title: Privacy Tech
+title: Documentation
 slug: /
 ---

-# Privacy Tech
+# Documentation

-`This page is under construction!`
+`We are updating the Documentation!`